Exercise 49: Making Sentences

 - A way to "skip" things we do not care about, like stop words.

-We will be putting these functions in a file named ex48/parser.py in order to test it.
+We will be putting these functions in a module named ex48.parser in a file named ex48/parser.py in order to test it.
 We use the peek function to say look at the next element in our tuple list, and then match to take one off and work with it.
-Let's take a look at a first peek function:

 The Sentence Grammar